plunify/InTime-Quartus/scripts/intime/README.md

 ## Contents

-1. [`intimetclflow.tcl`](intimetclflow.tcl) is a sample script showing how to run InTime using Tcl instead of the GUI.
+1. [`intimeflow.tcl`](intimetclflow.tcl) is a sample script showing how to run InTime using Tcl instead of the GUI.
 Typically this script can be executed via a cli interface or via the Vivado Tcl Console.

 ```Tcl
 # Sample script for InTime Optimization.
 Works Windows & Linux